 About 300 million pairs of shoes get thrown away every year—and that’s just in the US.
 That’s not even considering the waste created by buying those shoes.
 Like the fact that some soles might take more than 1,000 years to decompose in a landfill.

 Slippers are just another component of this incredibly wasteful subsection of the fashion industry.
-Most slippers are cheap, made with PVC-based foam with a short lifespace that flattens after just a couple of wears.
+Most slippers are cheap, made with PVC-based foam with a short lifespan that flattens after just a couple of wears.

 Sustainable slippers are made in an environmentally conscious way with (most often) natural materials that can be returned to the earth after their useful life—but there are some caveats with the two most common slipper materials.